wiaio/slate/source/index.html.md

 # Sensors
 ## The sensor object

-> Example of an Sensor object with single data value
+> Example of an Sensor Reading object with single data value

 ```
 {
+  "id": "24c15f94-34a2-4c6c-be7d-3e5b893b45ca",
   "name": "sensorName",
   "data": "value",
+  "producer": "rest",
+  "timestamp": 1440597871365,
-	"timestamp": 1440597871365
+  "receivedTimestamp": 1440597871365
 }
 ```

-> Example of an Sensor object with object in data
+> Example of an Sensor Reading object with object in data

 ```
 {
+  "id": "24c15f94-34a2-4c6c-be7d-3e5b893b45ca",
   "name": "sensorName",
   "data": {
     "key": "value"
   },
+  "producer": "rest",
-	"timestamp": 1440597871654
+  "timestamp": 1440597871365,
+  "receivedTimestamp": 1440597871365
 }
 ```

-All sensors are made up of the same object structure.
+All sensor readings are made up of the same object structure.

 Parameter | Type | Description
 --------- | ----------- | -----------
-name | String | Name of the sensor.
+id | String | Unique id for the sensor reading. name | String | Name of the sensor.
 Alphanumeric characters only. data | Any | Data associated with the sensor.
-A number, string or object can be passed into this. timestamp | Timestamp | Timestamp of the sensor in milliseconds.
+A number, string or object can be passed into this. producer | String | Route of the event being presented i.e Rest, or MQTT. timestamp | Timestamp | Timestamp of the sensor in milliseconds. receivedTimestamp | Timestamp | Received Timestamp of the sensor in milliseconds.

-## Publish an sensor
+## Publish a sensor reading

 > Example Request